Menoxcide/Lapa/docs/CONTRIBUTING.md

 3. Write your code
 4. Add or update tests as necessary
 5. Ensure all tests pass
+6. Ensure LPSP summaries are generated for your changes
-6. Update documentation if needed
+7. Update documentation if needed
-7. Submit a pull request with a clear description
+8. Submit a pull request with a clear description

 ## Development Setup